updawg/Alpaca/README.txt

 Stash Management Commands
 -----------
+/rename <name> : Renames the current stash page.
+(If left blank, deletes the page name).
-/renamepage name : Rename current page stash.
-(If empty, resets name) /setindex : Set current stash page as index.
+/set : Marks the current stash page with an index.
-/unsetindex : Remove index flag on the current stash page.
+/unset : Removes the current stash page's index.
-/setmainindex : Set current stash page as main index.
+/setmain : Marks the current stash page as the main index.
-/insertpage : Insert a new page after the current page.
+/insert : Inserts a new page after the current page.
-/deletepage : Delete current page if empty.
+/delete : Deletes the current stash page if empty.
-/swap page : Swap the content of current stash page with the content of another page.
+/swap <page #> : Swaps the content of the current page with the content of the target page.
-/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal.
+/toggle <page #> : Swaps the content of the current page with the content of
+                   the target page in the opposing shared/personal stash.

 Concerns
 =============